raspberrypilearning/comic-character/en/step_4.md

 title: What is a function and how are they used in JavaScript?
 ---

-Functions breaks your code into particular tasks so it is easier to understand.
+Functions break your code into particular tasks so it is easier to understand.
 Especially when you have tasks that need to be done multiple times.
 They're like tools you can use over and over in different parts of your code.

 + Writing a Function:
     + start with the function keyword to indicate the creation of a function.
 Give your function a name (e.g., addNumbers).